hazsiat/hazsiat.github.io/_pages/about.md

   - /about.html
 ---

+I am an associate professor at the Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences.

 **Research interests**
 * Causal discovery, causal representation learning, machine learning under a causal perspective.
 * Domain adaptation/generalization with a valuable theoretical guarantee.